 After feeding the elephants, we also have our feeding time.

 Food was surprisingly tasty, offering a variety of stir-fries, vegetables, and other sides.
-You expect the food served at these types of events to be less than mediocre but we were pleasantly surprised at the quality.

 After feeding the elephants for the third time (they sure do eat a lot!), we ended our day by bathing them.